Naezr/ShyFox/README.md

  * Make the background colors less flat, add a glow, a blur or something like that (almost impossible because Sidebey cannot be transparent)
  * Add icons to menubar and context menu
  * Add navbar on bottom support
+ * Make it clearer when a window is in focus and when it is not

 ### Thanks